-Formal techniques can help analyze programs, precisely describe program behavior, and verify program properties.
-Languages such as Java, C#, and Scala are interesting targets for formal techniques due to their ubiquity and wide user base, stable and well-defined interfaces and platforms, and powerful (but also complex) libraries.
-New languages and applications in this space are continually arising, resulting in new PL research challenges.
+Formal techniques can help analyse programs, precisely describe program behaviour, and verify program properties.
+Modern programming languages are interesting targets for formal techniques due to their ubiquity and wide user base, stable and well-defined interfaces and platforms, and powerful (but also complex) libraries.
+New languages and applications in this space are continually arising, resulting in new programming languages (PL) research challenges.

 - Language design and semantics